DATASCI 185: Introduction to AI Applications

 • Facebook had the data, but kept the feature because fixing it would have cost engagement

-• The problem is structural: company revenue and user wellbeing point in opposite directions
+• The problem is hard to solve, as company revenue and user wellbeing point in opposite directions

-Companies have a legal duty to shareholders, not to user wellbeing.
-The incentives are structurally misaligned.
+Companies have a legal duty to shareholders, not to users.
+When engagement and wellbeing conflict, engagement wins.

 What companies are actually doing